Ryan, Falcons, Cowboys big winners on NFL awards night

 Falcons offensive coordinator Kyle Shanahan, apparently headed to San Francisco after the Super Bowl to be head coach of the 49ers, took the assistant coaching award.

-Packers receiver Jordy Nelson, returning from a devastating knee injury, was selected Comeback Player of the Year.
+Packers receiver Jordy Nelson , returning from a devastating knee injury, was selected Comeback Player of the Year.

 Oakland edge rusher Khalil Mack slipped past 2016 Super Bowl MVP linebacker Von Miller for Defensive Player of the Year, 18-17.